appanp/supply-chain-fundas/supply_chain_terminology.md

 **Warehouse Execution System (WES)**: It is an IT system which does:

-- Optimie and balance how work is performed on automated equipment
+- Optimise and balance how work is performed on automated equipment
 - Dynamically allocates orders based upon WCS inputs (machine language)

 **Warehouse management System (WMS)**: It is an IT system which implements the following functionality: